 a.
-Disability Parking
+Disability (Accessible) Parking

-A sufficient number of parking spaces shall be reserved to meet the needs of the mobility impaired.
-It is unlawful to park a vehicle in a space posted for disability parking or in a manner denying access to a disability parking space or disability access to a building or sidewalk.
-University employees and students are required to apply for and purchase the appropriate permit to park in spaces reserved for the mobility impaired.
+The University provides accessible parking spaces for individuals with disabilities.
+It is unlawful to park a vehicle in a space posted for disability parking or in a manner denying access to a disability parking space or access to a building or sidewalk.

-It is unlawful for non-mobility impaired affiliated individuals to display a State disability plate, State disability permit, or disabled veteran license plate.
-Misuse of such plates or permits shall result in the issuance of a parking citation, immobilization, and/or impoundment.
-Public disability spaces are reserved at all times unless otherwise indicated.
+It is unlawful for individuals to display a State disability plate, State disability permit, or disabled veteran license plate if the disability plate/permit is not registered in that person's name.
+Misuse of such plates or permits shall result in the issuance of a parking citation and/or immobilization and/or impoundment of a vehicle.
+Public accessible parking spaces are reserved at all times unless otherwise indicated.